 The term overweight refers to having an excess of body weight compared to set standards, and obese means having an abnormally high accumulation of body fat.
 To determine whether a person is overweight or obese – and how overweight or obese an individual is – health care professionals frequently use the body mass index (BMI), an index of weight in relation to the height of the individual.

 Although obesity is defined as having a BMI of at least 30 kg/m2, weight loss surgery is considered only in patients who meet certain criteria.
-Adult patients (between the ages of 17 and 70) must have a BMI of 40 or greater or a BMI of 35 or more with other diseases such as diabetes, heart disease, high blood pressure or sleep apnea.
+We treat both adult and adolescent patients.
+Patients must be between the ages of 15 and 70; have a BMI of 40 or greater; or have a BMI of 35 or more with other diseases such as diabetes, heart disease, high blood pressure or sleep apnea.
 All patients must also have attempted a structured dietary weight loss program for at least six months without success.
 They must be evaluated and approved by a behavioral therapist, dietitian and physical therapist.

 Problems Associated With Obesity

 People who are severely obese (more than 100 pounds overweight) may be restricted in activities (such as riding an ATV or hiking), face awkward social situations (such as taking up two seats in an airplane) or even develop psychological disorders such as depression.
 Being overweight or obese also is a known risk factor for:

 - gallbladder disease